 Note: /net/ndb is a synthetic file that represents the current operating state.
-It does not persist across reboots.
+It does not persist across reboots, and is only pre-populated when system networking was configured via DHCP.
+Changes to a blank /net/ndb file will match on the ip= tuple.